 Cooking Music: I suggest The Balfa Brothers "The Balfa Brothers Play Traditional Cajun Music, Volumes 1 & 2".
 It takes you on a musical tour of Acadiana.

-Sprinkle chicken with salt & pepper and smoked paprika.
-In a large skillet, cook chicken in oil over medium-high heat until juices run clear.
+Sprinkle chicken with Cajun seasoning and marinade at least one hour.
+Heat a large skillet, then add oil.
+Cook chicken in oil over medium-high heat until juices run clear.
 Remove chicken and set aside.
-In the same saucepan, sauté the onions, celery, sweet chili peppers and bell peppers over medium-high heat for 1 minute.
-Stir in the sausage, rice, garlic, cayenne, chicken and season with salt and pepper.
+In the same saucepan, sauté the onion with The Cook Shop Cajun Seasoning over medium-high heat for 1 minute.
+Stir in the sausage, rice and chicken, then season with more of The Cook Shop.
 Add broth and Worcestershire sauce; bring to a boil.
 Reduce heat; cover and simmer for 20-25 minutes or until rice is tender and liquid is absorbed.
 Fluff with a fork.
 Garnish with parsley

 Yield: 4-6 servings.